Zorro is one of the most stable and robust development tools, and we're

 plugin where this bug is supposedly fixed.

-You can never be sure that an arbitrary program is bug-free and won't crash -
+You can never be sure that a program is bug-free and won't crash -

 for instance, freeze by an endless loop - with all possible parameters that it processes.